Ashley Judd, Rosanna Arquette and others react to Weinstein verdict - Local News 8

 “For the women who testified in this case, and walked through traumatic hell, you did a public service to girls and women everywhere, thank you,” Judd tweeted.

-Rosanna Arquette, another of the more than 80 women who have accused Weinstein of sexual misconduct ranging from harassment to rape, also expressed her gratitude to women who testified.
+Arquette is one of the more than 80 women who have accused Weinstein of sexual misconduct, also expressed her gratitude to the women who testified.
 (Weinstein has repeatedly denied all allegations of non-consensual sex.)

 “Gratitude to the brave women who’ve testified and to the jury for seeing through the dirty tactics of the defense.
 We will change the laws in the future so that rape victims are heard and not discredited and so that it’s easier for people to report their rapes,” Arquette wrote in a tweet.